Knowledge of Heavy Vehicle Removing and Replacing Chassis Units and Components

 Core ideas you must understand for this topic

-• Diagnostic techniques: Using diagnostic tools such as multimeters, oscilloscopes, and manufacturer-specific software to identify faults in engine management, braking, and transmission systems.
+• Diagnostic Procedures: Using diagnostic tools like multimeters, oscilloscopes, and manufacturer-specific software to identify and rectify faults.

 Learning Objectives